 Is it possible to furlough more employees if work dries up more than expected?

 Furloughed employees must have been on the company PAYE payroll on 19 March 2020 and included on an RTI submission by then, except for those who have joined under TUPE after this date.
 Employees hired after 19 March 2020 cannot be furloughed.
-However, employees who were made redundant or who stopped working for the employer on or after 28 February can be rehired and placed on furlough.
-Please see other FAQs in connection with reemploying leavers.
+However, employees who were made redundant or who stopped working for the employer on or after 28 February ould have been rehired and placed on furlough.

 Are foreign nationals with visas eligible for the furlough scheme?